mattermost/docs/source/process/pre-release.md

 # Enterprise Edition (pre-release)

-As of March 16th, 2016, Mattermost Enteprise Edition 2.1.0 is officially released and available by [contacting Mattermost to purchase a license key](https://about.mattermost.com/contact/).
+Mattermost Enteprise Edition was officially released March 16th, 2016, and is [available for purchase online.](https://about.mattermost.com/pricing/)

+The following instructions are for users of the Mattermost Enterprise Edition pre-release.

-- Pre-release versions `ENT-7`, `ENT-6`, `ENT-5`, and `ENT-4` can [upgrade directly](http://docs.mattermost.com/administration/upgrade.html#upgrade-team-edition-to-enterprise-edition) to Mattermost Enterprise Edition 2.1.0.
+- Pre-release versions `ENT-7`, `ENT-6`, `ENT-5`, and `ENT-4` can [upgrade directly](http://docs.mattermost.com/administration/upgrade.html#upgrade-team-edition-to-enterprise-edition) to Mattermost Enterprise Edition 2.1.0, which [upgrades to newer versions](http://docs.mattermost.com/administration/upgrade.html#upgrading-enterprise-edition).
 Users with earlier versions should contact their success manager for upgrade instructions.

 #### Installing Enterprise Edition